samlss/TimoMenu/README.md

-Please see [wiki](https://github.com/samlss/TimoMenu/wiki) for more samples.
+Please see [wiki](https://github.com/samlss/TimoMenu/wiki) for more descriptions.

 ### License